Updated June 14, 2023

 Introduction to Keras Applications

-Keras applications includes the models that are from the deep learning domain and are only available in scenarios where we have pretrained weights.
-The models of Keras applications have their usage in wide spectrum including fine-tuning, prediction and extraction of features.
-In this article, we will dive deep into the topic of Keras applications and will try to understand it by using the subtopics What is Keras applications, How to use models from Keras. applications, Keras applications model, and Conclusion about the same.
+Keras applications include models that are from the deep learning domain and are only available in scenarios where we have pre-trained weights.
+The models of Keras applications have their usage in a wide spectrum, including fine-tuning, prediction, and extraction of features.
+In this article, we will dive deep into the topic of Keras applications.
+We will try to understand it by using the subtopics of what keras applications are, how to use models from Keras.applications, keras applications model, and a conclusion about the same.

-Keras applications contains the models of deep learning that are used in fine-tuning, extraction of features and prediction.
-When the model is instantiated then all the necessary weights for the model are automatically downloaded and are saved in the folder of /.keras/models.
-When the Keras applications is instantiated then as per the format of image data the models of Keras are build considering all the configurations mentioned inside the Keras file located at .keras/Keras.JSON.
+Keras applications contain deep learning models used in fine-tuning, extraction of features, and prediction.
+When the model is instantiated, all the necessary weights are automatically downloaded and saved in the folder of /.keras/models.
+When the Keras applications are instantiated, then as per the format of image data, the Keras models are built considering all the configurations mentioned inside the Keras file located at .keras/Keras.JSON.

-Lets take a sample consideration that is the configuration of image_data_format is set to the value of channels_last then with respect to the data format of TensorFlow convention followed height width and depth the loading of the model automatically takes place from this repository.
+Let’s take a sample consideration that is the configuration of image_data_format is set to the value of channels_last, then concerning the data format of TensorFlow convention followed by height, width, and depth, the loading of the model automatically takes place from this repository.

-We will try to get the tuples in the list format which will include probability, description and class information by decoding them.
-We will even display one of the list in the output from the result in the batch.
+We will try to get the tuples in the list format, which will include probability, description, and class information by decoding them.
+We will even display one of the lists in the output from the result in the batch.

 from tensorflow.keras.applications.resnet50 import ResNet50